The Fearful-Avoidant (FA) attachment style means you focus most of your energy on romantic relationships: chasing, fixing, or avoiding them.

 Parental withdrawal & neglect is when you are distressed or seeking care from your parent, and they repeatedly refuse to engage or respond.

 Parental intrusiveness is when your parent overrides your cues, and gives you what they want to give.
 This can range from more intensity than you’re comfortable with, to outright aggression, hostility, and contempt.

 On its own, parental insensitivity typically leads to an organized insecure style (anxious or avoidant).

-If your parent couldn’t see you as a separate individual, and had one of the other risk behaviors, this almost guarantees a disorganized attachment.
+Parents that couldn’t see you as a separate individual combined with the other risk factors almost guarantee a disorganized attachment.